Health and Social Care

 Do you enjoy being with people?
 Perhaps you might not be sure exactly what you want to do but know that you want to be involved with children, the elderly, teenagers, or people who have a disability, or simply hope to eventually work in a job which helps and enhances the lives of others?
 Health and Social Care may sound like a course only for social workers and nurses but it has, in reality, a much wider relevance than that and provides a recognised qualification for career training in many allied professions.

-The Course covers a range of social science related subjects, which give you an understanding of people – biologically, psychologically and socially.
+The course covers a range of social science related subjects, which give you an understanding of people – biologically, psychologically and socially.
 It also gives you knowledge of the structures which have been created in society to help others.
 These subjects are academic but the content is applied to this area of work.
-Amongst the Units you will study are: human growth and development, communication and values and health and positive care environments.
+Amongst the units you will study are: promoting quality care, communication in care settings and health and good health.

 Is Health and Social Care suitable for me?